dezaen/dezaen.github.io/_posts/2018-10-21-elucidata.md

         - column      : with-6col xs-with-12col
           heading     : Typography
           description :
-            I went through various typefaces on google fonts as I wanted to pick a unique sans-serif typeface for UI of the product and Serif typeface for the content heavy pages.
+            I went through various typefaces on google fonts, as I wanted to pick a unique sans-serif typeface for UI of the product and Serif typeface for the content heavy pages.
 Like Website, Blogs, Letterhead, Slides etc. I choose Heebo and Merriweather.
 Heebo is an optically corrected typeface which is similar to Roboto.
 You will notice the difference only in use.
 It gave the product an unique personality and fulfilled all the need of any professional quality typeface.
 Merriweather on the other hand gelled perfectly with it and looked beautiful at all different sizes.

         - column      : with-12col
           image       : elucidata-branding/type-exploration.png